bcgov/cccharts/README.md

 ![](README-unnamed-chunk-4-1.png)

-To generate the plots for the website (creates a folder in the working directory called `cccharts`).

-    demo("web", ask = FALSE)

-To generate all plot files (creates a folder in the working directory called `cccharts`).
+To generate the plot files (creates a folder in the working directory called `cccharts`).

     demo("cccharts", ask = FALSE)